 - Recognize the major trends that have occurs over recent years in the globalization and regionalization of industries and markets.

-- Demonstrate the contemporary knowledge of the major business and management theories and the conceptual frameworks in the context of globalisation and European integration.
+- Demonstrate the contemporary knowledge of the major financial and accounting theories and the conceptual frameworks in the context of globalisation and European integration.